jsrice7391/jsrice7391/README.md

 I am a DevOps Engineer/Teacher and I adore what I do.

-I have been in the IT space for 7 years and worked in DevOps for 4 years.
+I have been in the IT space for 7 years and worked in DevOps for most of those.

-I am interested in: DevOps, AI, Terraform
+I am interested in: DevOps, AI and Systems architecture.

-I am interested in working in: BioTech and Sustainability
+I am interested in working in: Mental Health

 Current Project: [Cloud Hippie](https://cloudhippie.com/)